Who is a Film Producer?

 What Does a Producer Actually Do?

 Responsibilities of a Film Producer

-A film producer involves in starting, organizing, overseeing, and controlling the production of a film, tv show, an online series, or commercial video.
-A good film producer is responsible to provide the needed resources, logistics, and infrastructure for everyone involved in the project including creative process and production.
+A film producer involves in starting, organizing, overseeing, and controlling the production of a film, tv show, online series, or commercial video.
+A good film producer is responsible to provide the needed resources, logistics, and infrastructure for everyone involved in the project including the creative process and production.

 Responsibilities During Filmmaking